big-tuwien/big-tuwien.github.io/content/publication/tuw-230604/index.md

 ---
-abstract: The large scale of the Internet has offered unique economic<br> opportunities, that in turn introduce overwhelming challenges for development and operations to provide reliable and fast services in order to meet the high demands on the performance of online services.
+abstract: The large scale of the Internet has offered unique economic opportunities, that in turn introduce overwhelming challenges for development and operations to provide reliable and fast services in order to meet the high demands on the performance of online services.
 In this paper, we investigate how performance engineers can